yetanotherco/aligned-layer/docs/0_internal/ethereum_package.md

   TIP_FEE=<TIP_FEE_IN_GWEI>
 ```

+## Changing Network Params

+To adjust network params you have to modify `network_params.yaml`.

+> [!NOTE]
+> We are using a hardcoded input to deploy Eigen and Aligned contracts using the output from anvil.

 ## How to make transactions compete and see bumping in the Aggregator and Batcher logs

 To increment the gas price and make transactions compete with aligned transactions we need to: